flowdock/api-docs/docs/Files.md

 # Files

-The Flowdock API provides functionality for searching for, downloading and uploading files.
+The Flowdock API provides functionality for downloading and uploading files.
 Files are accessible via messages, which can contain file paths.
 There are several [message types](message-types) which can contain files, but the `file` event is used for [uploading files](messages#/send/files).
 For example, mail messages can contain files as attachments.

-## Download file
+## Download a file

 The REST API path of a file is stored in the `path` field of each attachment.
 See [Message Types](message-types) documentation for examples of attachments.